demisto/content/Packs/AtlassianJiraServiceManagement/README.md

 - Getting object types
 - Adding, reading and deleting object's attachments
-- Adding, reading and deleting object's comments Basically, you can perform tasks that a user would need to do manually in the Jira Assets UI or would need to provide automations to do.
+- Adding, reading and deleting object's comments

+- You can perform tasks that a user would need to do manually in the Jira Assets UI or would need to provide automations to do.